Finance & Operations Home

-This division is responsible for the direct supervision and management of the business operations of the district.
+The Finance & Operations Division is responsible for the direct supervision and management of the business operations of the District.

-Mrs. Zelda Lopez, Director, leads the Payroll Services Department.
+Zelda Martinez, Director, oversees the Payroll & Employee Benefits Department.

-Ms. Irma Villarreal, Director, leads the Federal Programs Department team.
+Irma Villarreal, Director, heads the Federal Programs Department team.

-Certificate of Achievement for Excellence in Financial Reporting Program (CAFR Program)
+Certificate of Achievement for Excellence in Financial Reporting Program (ACFR Program)

 The Texas Comptroller of Public Accounts' Transparency Stars program recognizes local governments for going above and beyond in their transparency efforts.
 The program recognizes government entities that accomplish the following: